Scottish Government – Cyber Resilience Unit

-The importance of cyber resilience across Scotland’s public, private and third sectors has never been greater.
+The importance of cyber resilience across Scotland’s public, private and voluntary sectors has never been greater.

 We are committed to helping Scotland’s people, businesses, charities and public sector to improve their cyber resilience – their ability to use technology securely, and to respond to and prevent cyber-crime.

-The action plan sets out a detailed programme of work in partnership with Scotland’s third sector to help raise fundamental levels of cyber resilience.
-These actions have a particular focus on supporting our third sector to understand the cyber threat and how to address it.
+The action plan sets out a detailed programme of work in partnership with Scotland’s voluntary sector to help raise fundamental levels of cyber resilience.
+These actions have a particular focus on supporting our voluntary sector to understand the cyber threat and how to address it.

 We have established a Third Sector Cyber Catalyst group to share knowledge and learning across leading organisations, and to identify practical solutions to key issues.